Happyr/developer.happyr.com/_posts/2018-02-02-workflow-process-manager.md

 - Symfony
 ---

-This post will cover how to use a ProcessManger class together with Symfony's workflow component.
+<b>This post will cover how to use a ProcessManger class together with Symfony's workflow component. </b>

+## The Process Manager
 The ProcessManager is responsible for mapping states with controller routes.
 This makes it easy for you to know which controller action that is next in line and ready to be executed.

 The ProcessManager class looks like this:

 {% highlight php%}
 class ProcessManager